 “The Roundtable serves an important function in bringing together people, who all work in various aspects of preservation and may not see each other often.
 I find I can catch up on news and activities.”

 “. . . the time to enjoy and network is a serious advantage—and pleasure, too.”

 “The Roundtable is a great venue to meet with fellow preservationists in the city and their guests.
 Otherwise, there are some people in the group, that in the normal course of business, one would never see or run in to elsewhere.
 A chance to meet new professionals (the guests and new members) outside of an official meeting is very conducive to developing good working relationships and for exchange of information.”

-Administration of the Roundtable is a contribution by the staff of the nonprofit organizations Preservation Action Foundation and the National Preservation Institute.
+Administration of the Roundtable is a contribution by the staff of two nonprofit organizations, the National Preservation Institute and Preservation Action Foundation.
 The Preservation Roundtable Directory is produced annually for use by members only.
-Membership information and an application form are available online at www.npi.org/presround or contact:
+An application form with membership information is available below or contact:

 National Preservation Institute

 Many thanks to the following Preservation Roundtable members who have joined at the "Sustainer" level to enjoy all four lunches in 2020 and provide additional support to the Roundtable!

 * Gemma de la Fuente and L. Scott Paden, AIA, Citadel DCA

 * Constance Lai, FAIA, Grunley Construction Company, Inc.